2014: the International Year of Family Farming

 What future for family farming?

-With more than 500 million family farms farming around 56 per cent of the world's agricultural lands, it is not surprising that family farms are highly diverse.
+With more than 500 million family farms farming around 56% of the world's agricultural lands, it is not surprising that family farms are highly diverse.
 They range from smallholdings providing ecosystem services in mountain areas to large farms with high degrees of mechanisation and specialisation in parts of Europe and North America.

 The sustainability of family farms depends on a range of factors, including markets for farm inputs and outputs, land-use legislation, population pressures and other economic, social and cultural factors.
 In IIED, we agree with the need to build frameworks, institutions and policies supporting family farmers, but we also believe that it is imperative to unpack the diversity hidden in the term 'family farming'.
 This includes carefully assessing what development trajectories different types of family farms can and want to take, at a time when the demand for sustainably produced food is increasing worldwide.